PowerPlugins/Wiki-Docs/README.md

 [Styling Guide]: https://plugins.powerplugins.net/contributing/styling-guide

 # PowerPlugins' Plugin Documentation
-PowerPlugins tries to give both developers and users a place to test and showcase.
+PowerPlugins tries to give both developers and users a place to test and showcase plugins of all kinds and genres.
 But we also want to provide a place, where users can find information about various plugins.

 This is why we created this repository.